Set Up Bookstack as an Open Source Knowledge Base with Docker

 sudo docker run -it --rm --entrypoint /bin/bash lscr.io/linuxserver/bookstack:latest appkey

-Copy the value that appears after APP_KEY=
+Copy the value that appears after APP_KEY= (e.g., base64:xxxxxxxx...) and paste it into your compose.yaml file.

 5. Start Bookstack

 Everything is now prepared.
-Start the containers with the following command in the bookstack
+Start the containers with the following command in the bookstack directory:

 sudo docker compose up -d

 Docker will now download the required images and start the containers in the background.
 This may take a few minutes the first time.
-You can monitor the startup process and check for any errors with sudo docker compose logs -f
+You can monitor the startup process and check for any errors with sudo docker compose logs -f.

 Initial Setup and Configuration